 Growing up mostly in Africa had a profound impact on Valerie Kosheleff’s values and professional pursuits.
 Witnessing wondrous natural ecosystems as well as firsthand pollution and wildlife poaching, influenced her to pursue science and wildlife conservation from a young age.
 Beginning with the last rhinoceros and elephant poaching crisis in the late eighties, she continued to dedicate her life to studying and protecting nature through science, advocacy and photography.
 Specifically, her lab and field research includes studies on the conservation of black rhinos, same-sex flamingo pair-bonding, ape and human Shmorl’s nodes, ape shoulder bone density, sexual selection, copulatory plugs, wild chimpanzee behavior, temperature’s influence on activity budget, fruit fly cloning, Australian reptilian distribution, Pacific sea turtle mortality, and osmolarity in dry eye disease.

-Valerie graduated with honors from Philips Exeter Academy, graduated Magna Cum Laude with a BA in Physical Anthropology and Psychology from Case Western Reserve University, and earned a Master of Science in Evolutionary Biology having studied wild chimpanzees in Uganda through the Jane Goodall Research Center at the University of Southern California.
+Valerie graduated with honors from Philips Exeter Academy, graduated Magna Cum Laude with a BA in Physical Anthropology and Psychology from Case Western Reserve University, and earned a Master of Science in Evolutionary Biology from studying and publishing on how temperature affects wild chimpanzees in Uganda, through the Jane Goodall Research Center at the University of Southern California.
 She also completed a certification in Sustainable Business Practice, trained as an Energy Efficiency Sales Professional, and received Fellowships to both writing courses: The OpEd Project and Robert McKee’s STORY Screenplay Seminar.

-A perpetual problem solver, an environmental advocate in the community, and a museumophile, Valerie had been living in California and East Africa for the last 11 years, loves knowledge, wildlife, improving the world, sailing, art and photography, and now uses her expertise for conservation and education.
+A perpetual problem solver and an environmental advocate in the community, Valerie has lived in California and East Africa for the last 13 years, loves knowledge, puzzles, wildlife, improving the world, sailing, photography, and continues to her expertise and leadership skills for conservation and education.

 Kosheleff VP and Anderson CN, June 2009.
 Temperature’s Influence on the activity budget, terrestriality, and sun exposure of chimpanzees in the Budongo Forest, Uganda.
 Am J of Phys Anth, Vol 139, No. 2: 172-181.